Minimal change disease

 • Diuretics (water pills) to help your kidneys get rid of salt and water and make you urinate more

 MCD can be treated.
+Your doctor will do regular urine tests to monitor how your body is responding to treatment.
 Most people with MCD get better within a few weeks after starting treatment.
+This is called remission

 Sometimes, MCD can come back months or even years after symptoms have stopped.
 This is called a relapse and is more common in children with MCD than in adults.
 However, most children outgrow MCD as they get older, with no lasting damage to their kidneys.